gracefulife/clova-developer-guide/en/CEK/References/ClovaHomeInterface/Control_Interfaces.md

 * [`CloseRequest`](#CloseRequest)

 ## CloseRequest {#CloseRequest}
 Used to control appliances such as smart curtains or bidets.
-Requests the Clova Home extension for the block lights settings on the smart curtain or close the bidet lid.
+Requests the Clova Home extension to close the smart curtain or bidet lid.
 The extension must use the [`CloseConfirmation`](#CloseConfirmation) message as a response to this request.

 ### Payload fields